JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 }
 ```

-Will look in Swift like this:
+Looks in Swift like this:

 ```swift
 class Sample<T>() {